districtr/districtr/docs/06charts/vra.md

 - in `DataLayersPlugin`, its title is abbreviated and the County Layer is always plotted,
 - in `PopBalancePlugin`, its title is abbreviated

-_way to abbreviate names based on number of tabs or physical properties?_
-_showVRA only belongs to states and must show counties._

 ## The `EvaluationPlugin`